About Christ Church

 Christ Church is an elder-led congregation.
 Our College of Elders is the governing body of our church and responsible for our strategic direction and the evaluation and prioritization of the church’s business affairs.
 Elders are ultimately responsible for the quality of our church’s ministries and the overall spiritual well being of our church.

-Our Elders are, Jeff Freese, Jacob Berger, Dr. Dave Collings (Lead Pastor), Ron McMillan, Jeff Russell, Nancy Duelley, and Karen Patterson.
+Our Elders are, Jeff Freese, Jacob Berger, Dr. Dave Collings (Lead Pastor), Ron McMillan, Jeff Russell, Jeff Crawford, Nancy Duelley, and Karen Patterson.

 God has provided various forms of leadership for His Church.
 At Christ Church we recognize additional leadership positions including Pastors, Staff, Deacons and others as deemed appropriate by the College of Elders.